 Often I am asked; How do you clean Cooper’s butt?

-I mentioned in my previous blog that Cooper does not eat his cecotropes, resulting in a messy, poopie butt!
+I mentioned in my previous blog that Cooper does not eat his cecotropes, resulting in a messy, poopie butt.
 This only happens to him during the day, since he sleeps all day and doesn’t eat them, they become a big pile of poop!

-During the weekends it’s not that bad because we are home and are able to keep him active.
+During the weekends it’s not as bad because we are home and are able to keep him active.
 During this time, he actually drops the cecotropes while he’s running around.
 Unfortunately, I’m not home during the weekdays so he just sleeps his days away like a bunny should do.

 How I clean Cooper: